sheng88/ihsmarkitproj/README.md

 1) Check out the project to your local director.
 2) Open your command prompt util tool and navigate to the root directory of the project.
-3) To compile the project, run ###sbt compile
+3) To compile the project, run > sbt compile
-4) If compilation is successful, you may run the application by entering sbt run MYTESTSTRING, where MYTESTSTRING is the string you would like to find palindromes for.
+4) After project is successful compiled, you may run the application by entering > sbt run MYTESTSTRING, where MYTESTSTRING is the string which you want to find palindromes for.
-5) To test the class, run sbt test.
+5) To test the class, run > sbt test.
 This command will execute all test cases specified in com.ihsmarkit.assignment.FindPalindromesSpec.

+Please contact me if you encounter any issue.
+My email is to_sheng@hotmail.com.